General Course Fee: $99

 Requirements for Credit

 For ACPE, ANCC or AMA Category 2 Credit, you must receive a score of 70% or greater on the multiple choice test and and complete the written course evaluation.

 Please complete and test and evaluation online.
 ULS will receive notification of course completion, and will mail your statement of credit.*

-*Pharmacists: Please ensure that we have your NABP# and date of birth on file.
+*Pharmacists will have credits reported directly to CPE Monitor.
+Please ensure that we have your NABP# and date of birth on file.
 ACPE does not allow us to provide you with paper Statements of Credit.
 Should you need a paper statement of credit, you can access that information via CPE Monitor.
 All other professionals: An applicable paper Statement of Credit will be issued upon receipt of your post-conference paperwork.